clevercanyon/utilities/src/classes/Dev/README.md

 ### Web-Based Software, WP Themes, and WP Plugins

 These are examples of different types of Apps.
 There are lot of terms to throw around.
-The ones listed above are the most important ones at CLEVER CANYON.
+The ones listed above are the most important ones at Clever Canyon.

 ---